Quick Facts | Answer |

 Do Landlords Owe Interest on Security Deposits in Illinois?

-Although the rates are calculated differently, the current interest rate in both Illinois and Chicago is 0.01%.
+The current interest rate in Illinois is 0.005% and the rate for Chicago is 0.01%.

 By Illinois state law, landlords must pay interest on security deposits if they lease 25 or more units (either in one building or in a complex of buildings) and the security deposit is held for six months or more.
 Interest accrues from the day the landlord receives the deposit.